What is Anthropology the Study Of?

 1. No evidence of racial superiority or race determinism.
 Even things like human head shape displays variation and plasticity.

 2. Physical environment is always important, but not causal or determining.

 The core of the culture concept (from Trouillot’s Global Transformations):

 1. Human behavior is patterned: People become human in a particular way.

 2. Those patterns are learned (Lavenda and Schultz 2015, 6).

 We are not determined by our biology or genes.

 We are not determined by physical environment.

 Learning is crucial to human survival.
-“Human beings are more dependent than any other species on learning for survival” (Lavenda & Schultz 2015:6).
-See The Anthropological Concept of Culture.
+“Human beings are more dependent than any other species on learning for survival” (Lavenda and Schultz 2015, 6).
 This perspective enabled anthropologists to reject hierarchical ethnocentrism.
 Anthropology also rejects ideas of civilized and primitive.
-Anthropologists “reject the labels civilized and primitive for the same reason they reject the term race” (Lavenda & Schultz 2015:11).
+Anthropologists “reject the labels civilized and primitive for the same reason they reject the term race” (Lavenda and Schultz 2015, 11).